wonpyo-kim/Skill-Book-Linux-C-Programming/README.md

-This repository is source code warehouse for reader with "skill book : linux c programming"
+This repository is source code warehouse for reader of "skill book : linux c programming".